BUAdvDev2023/resub-new-frontend/README.md

 # Repository Overview

 This repository contains customer front end for the business written in HTML, CSS and JavaScript.
+The backend is in PHP.
 This is an extention of the "frontend interface" repository created by @Gastritus.
-Everything in the HomeScreen folder was developed by them with only a few minor tweaks made by me as of now.
+Everything in the HomeScreen folder was developed by them with only a few minor tweaks made by me.

-# Progress and plans for the module

-So far I have added a Login and a Signup page and I am planning to connect the interface to an SQL server where the user data will be stored

 # Try it for yourself